-This Section provides a detailed overview of the governance arrangements we have in place as at 31 December 2022.
-There have been a number of changes to our system of governance subsequent to 31 December 2022.
+This Section provides a detailed overview of the governance arrangements we have in place as at 31 December 2023.
+There have been a number of changes to our system of governance subsequent to 31 December 2023.
 Details of these changes are presented in Section B.1.3 below.

-B.1.1.1 Board of Directors
+B.1.1.1 Board and sub-committees